Laparoscopic Fundoplication Surgery in Delhi

 What is a laparoscopic fundoplication?

 Laparoscopic fundoplication is the current “gold standard” for treating GERD in people who do not react completely to drugs or are unable to take meds for medical reasons.
 Laparoscopic fundoplication is the most commonly performed antireflux procedure.
-Laparoscopic procedures are carried out via very small incisions while the surgeon monitors the procedure on a video display.
+Laparoscopic anti-reflux surgery procedures are carried out via very small incisions while the surgeon monitors the procedure on a video display.
 The top of the stomach (the fundus – thus the word fundoplication) is wrapped around the bottom of the esophagus during surgery.
 A fundoplication is sometimes known as a ‘wrap.’
 As a result, unlike drugs, surgery may cure GERD.

 What is the result of a laparoscopic fundoplication?